-Setting Value Description Address string name of NTP server Burst checkbox recommended when Max.
-Poll is greater than 10 ; only use on your own servers i.e. do not use with a public NTP server lBurst checkbox speeds the initial synchronization (seconds instead of minutes) Prefer checkbox should only be used for NTP servers that are known to be highly accurate, such as those with time monitoring hardware Min.
-Poll integer power of 2 in seconds; cannot be lower than 4 or higher than Max.
-Poll Max.
-Poll integer power of 2 in seconds; cannot be higher than 17 or lower than Min.
-Poll Force checkbox forces the addition of the NTP server, even if it is currently unreachable
+Setting Value Description Address name of NTP server string Burst checkbox recommended when Max.
+Poll is greater than 10; only use on your own servers i.e. do not use with a public NTP server speeds the initial synchronization (seconds instead of minutes) IBurst checkbox should only be used for NTP servers that are known to be highly accurate, Prefer checkbox such as those with time monitoring hardware Min.
+Poll power of 2 in seconds; cannot be lower than 4 or higher than Max.
+Poll integer Max.
+Poll power of 2 in seconds; cannot be higher than 17 or lower than Min.
+Poll integer forces the addition of the NTP server, even if it is currently unreachable Force checkbox